-- 2. Click Add. - 3.
-Enter a name and definition for the service you are adding. - To add a service definition, from the Operating System drop-down, select either All Operating Systems:Port Based or Windows Process/Service-Based: - If you select All Operating Systems: Port-Based, you can only indicate a port, a protocol, or both, separating the port and protocol with a space.
-For example, port 512 TCP. - If you select Windows Process/Service-Based, from the Port and/or Protocol drop-down, specify a port/protocol, a process or service, or a port/protocol with a process or service, separating the port and protocol with a space.
-For example, port 512 TCP, process C:\windows\myprocess.exe, and Windows service,myprocess. - To remove a service definition, from the Operating System drop-down, select either All Operating Systems:Port Based or Windows Process/Service-Based:
+To add a service definition, from the Operating System drop-down, select either All Operating Systems:Port Based, Windows Inbound: Process/Service-Based, or Windows Outbound: Process/Service-Based

+If you select All Operating Systems: Port-Based, you can only indicate a port, a protocol, or both, separating the port and protocol with a space.
+For example, port 512 TCP.

+If you select Windows Process/Service-Based, from the Port and/or Protocol drop-down, specify a port/protocol, a process or service, or a port/protocol with a process or service, separating the port and protocol with a space.
+For example, port 512 TCP, process C:\windows\myprocess.exe, and Windows service,myprocess.